Ødelæggelserne fra Marawi-belejringen i 2017. – Fotografi taget af Johary Lumna.

 The Guinobatan area is one of the most dangerous places to live in the Philippines, as the area is on the slopes of one of the most active Volcanos in the world - The Mayon Volcano.
 The Volcano has erupted seven times in the last 20 years, and furthermore a Typhoon hit the area in late 2020, which flooded the area and resulted in volcanic mudstreams that brought devastation to the surrounding rivers and area.

 Therefore, with support form CISU, we have again joined forces with Alterplan and the local organization Sac Legazpi (Social Action Center and Doicese of Legazpi).
-We want to secure the most vulnerable villages and create a better infrastructure, make sure that the area has an effective evacuation plan ready and support the establishing of local organizations that can be representative of the communities and their dire needs.
+We want to secure the most vulnerable villages and create better infrastructures, make sure that the area has an effective evacuation plan ready and support the establishing of local organizations that can be representative of the communities and their dire needs.

 Rehousing the local philippines